hitokiri-mata/katacoda-courses/kubernetes-extensibility/kubectl-plugins/step5-images.md

 - **Image**: List container images used in the cluster.
 - **Outdated**: List outdated container images running in a cluster

-Install the plugins.
+Install the plugins:

 `kubectl krew install images`{{execute}}

 `kubectl krew install outdated`{{execute}}

-List all the containers across all namespaces in your cluster.
+List all the containers across all namespaces in your cluster:

 `kubectl images -A`{{execute}}

-List all the containers across all namespaces in your cluster showing which are current or could be updated.
+List all the containers across all namespaces in your cluster showing which are current or could be updated:

 `kubectl outdated`{{execute}}

-Like all plugin, these plugins have further command-line options.
+Like all plugins, these have further command-line options.
 See `--help` for options.